Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 There is no established screening for myeloma.
 Symptomatic patients may undergo a variety of pathology tests to establish histology.
 Tests may include blood and urine tests, a bone marrow biopsy, or sometimes tissue biopsies.

 Once diagnosed, Myeloma is staged using further blood tests, urine tests, bone marrow biopsy and aspirate, and CT scans and PET scans.
 The severity of the myeloma is determined by the stage, as well as other biologic markers such as evaluation of the chromosomes (cytogenetics) in the bone marrow sample.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your hematologist, nurse, genetics counselor, pathologist, nutritionist, interventional radiologist, and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plan to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally, and through one of the most advanced electronic medical records systems in the country.
+Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For myeloma, your team may include your hematologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Patients are at the center of this multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary team at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.